- Academic Affairs

 Go to Wellness Plan Activities to learn more about the activities and incentives for participation.

 What does this mean to you?
-If you have already submitted your health care flexible spending account enrollment elections for 2018, you can go back into the IVR and re-elect your healthcare FSA to the new maximum amount up until the end of the day on November 15, 2017.
-If you elected less than the maximum and are satisfied with that election you do not have to do anything.
+If you have already submitted your health care flexible spending account enrollment elections for 2018, you can go back into the IVR and re-elect your health care FSA to the new maximum amount up until the end of the day on Nov.
+15, 2017.
+If you elected less than the maximum and are satisfied with that election, you do not have to do anything.